 Images (from top to bottom): Statue of Larkin by Martin Jennings, outside Paragon station in Hull, England.
 Photograph, from the beach at Presatyn, was found on a Trip Advisor site, and there credited “Darren M, Jun 2012.”
 Film still from the party at the end of Fellini’s “La Dolce Vita.”
 Sheet music from “The Yellow Rose of Texas.”
 The illustration (at right) of Larkin by Iain Burke; accompanied Muldoon’s Times review (see below).

 As regards the “Yellow Rose,” it should be noted—since it has been largely written out of the record, removed from the song—that, in the original version, the rose’s yellowness referred to the fact that the girl was, as it used to be said, “colored,” and was loved by a man presumably darker than her.
-Thus, in the earliest known version, from Christy’s Plantation Melodies.
-No. 2, the song begins:
+Thus, in the earliest known version, Christy’s Plantation Melodies, no. 2, published under the authority of Edwin P. Christy (Fisher & Brothers, 1853), the song begins:

 There’s a yellow girl in Texas